palderman/DataSciAg/syllabus.md

 Location: {{ page.office }}

-*Note: my schedule gets very busy during the semester so please try to schedule appointments as far in advance as possible.
-In general it will be very difficult to set up appointments less than 24 hours in advance.*
+**Note: Please try to schedule appointments as far in advance as possible.
+In general it will be difficult to set up appointments less than 24 hours in advance.**

-### Course TA

-{{ page.TA }}

-Email: {{ page.TA_email }}

 ### Website